 Over a few minutes, he outlined the idea: "We think we may take a slight step back.
 And go back to a small print run.
 It will be branded exactly the same as the intranet.
 It will be Team Talk Live, it will be a short monthly piece that will go out."

-A nice response, and demonstrating his commitment to use work with all his communication tools to overcome what could otherwise be a tricky problem.
+A nice response, and demonstrating his commitment to use work with all his internal communication tools to overcome what could otherwise be a tricky problem.
 With a printed newsletter, a minibus driver can fold it up and take it with them on their rounds.
 Having teasers to each story in full on the intranet, he has found a simple way of slowly persuading this historically hard to reach group to want to explore it more.
 And never to miss out on an opportunity, he said he's also contemplating using QR codes too, to help everyone easily download the Unily mobile app too.

 Integrating existing tools